 It's virtually the same screen tech as found in the iPhone 12 Pro and the shift to OLED over LCD perhaps accounts for the shift in price for this device over the previous generation.
 Apple has ditched LCD altogether, with even the new iPhone 12 mini getting an OLED display and that's likely to bring parity across the range both in terms of performance and to support the Dolby Vision certification.
 The new display is brighter and more impactful than the iPhone 11, so we feel that's a great move, even if this phone costs more.

 And this year it's protected with a new material that Apple calls Ceramic Shielding.
 It's tougher than previous outings, but still prone to fingerprints and scratches.
+That said, with the iPhone 13 introducing a variable refresh rate that lets the screen finally output at higher refresh rates, the iPhone 12's display no longer feels quite so impressive.

 - Auto 5G mode means only uses 5G when needed